 The first thing to do is to listen to local authorities and follow their instructions.
 If the authorities are suggesting you evacuate, get moving.
 There is no property you can protect by sticking around while placing yourself and your family at risk.

-Your solar system has been designed to take on the storm and your local municipalities have made sure that the installation of your panels has been completed correctly and up to code.
+Your solar system is designed to take on the storm and your local municipalities have made sure that the installation of your panels has been completed correctly.
 Do not try to get on your roof and add anything that may damage the panels or the cells themselves.
-The panels are designed to handle the worst of the worst.
-After the storm passes the same rule applies – do not try to get on your roof and secure any panels that may have been damaged.
+SunPower designs the panels to handle the worst of the worst.
+After the storm passes the same rule applies – do not try to get on your roof and secure panels that may have been damaged.
 Do not try to remove debris that may be stuck on or under the panels.
 It’s best to hire a licensed contractor to handle these tasks for you.
-Something that you can do, prior to and after the storm is taking pictures.
-Many homeowners do this prior to a storm to document the condition of the property as it was before the storm.
-Make sure to get the best-detailed pictures of your solar panels (from the ground) so that you will be able to document any damage caused by the storm.
+Many homeowners also document the original condition of the property prior to the storm.
+You can take detailed pictures of your solar panels from the ground so that you can show any storm damage.